Entries linking to bulkhead

 To be over (one's) head "beyond one's comprehension" is by 1620s.
 To give head "perform fellatio" is from 1950s.
 Phrase heads will roll "people will be punished" (1930) translates Adolf Hitler.
 Head case "eccentric or insane person" is from 1966.
 Head game "mental manipulation" attested by 1972.

 In old use especially "an unplowed strip in a field, often along and marking a boundary."
-Modern senses are figurative, representing the balk as a hindrance or obstruction (see balk (v.)).
-In baseball, "a motion made by the pitcher as if to deliver the ball, but without doing so," first attested 1845 perhaps from the notion of "a piece missed in plowing" as "a blunder, a failure."
+The modern senses are figurative, representing the balk as a hindrance or obstruction (see balk (v.)), or else the notion of "a piece missed in plowing" as "a blunder, a failure."
+Hence, in baseball, "a motion made by the pitcher as if to deliver the ball, but without doing so," attested from 1845, probably from the plowing sense.